kkinnear/zprint/README.md

 #### :hang?

-If :hang? is true, zprint will attempt to hang.
+If :hang? is true, zprint will attempt to hang if all of the elements in the collection don't fit on one line.
 If it is false, it won't even try.

 #### :hang-expand